Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 1. Click on **Containers** in the left-hand sidebar.
 In the new panel, click **+ Container** to add a container.
 1. Enter **data** for "Name" and click **Create** at the bottom.
 1. Click on the name of the container **data**, then click the "Upload" button on the top of the new panel.
-1. Choose the [Users.csv](resource/Users.csv) file that you obtained from the "resource" folder of this git repository.
+1. Choose the [Users.csv](resource/Users.csv) file that you obtained from the `resource` folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide).
 Click **Upload**.
 1. Repeat the last two steps for each of the remaining files:
     - [Activities.csv](resource/Activities.csv)
     - [age.csv](resource/age.csv)